andy0130tw/NTU-SP2016/hw2/README.txt

   3. `VERBOSE`
     Be verbose on processes' creation / exit.

-  3. `PLAYER_SLEEP`
+  4. `PLAYER_SLEEP`
-    A timeout (5sec) will be added to `player` before each round, making run out of time when waiting for the response.
+    A timeout (5sec) will be added to `player` before each round, making the judge run out of time when waiting for the response.
+Only useful for testing the completeness of the judge.

 The program is still in compliant with the spec if any of these flags are set.